 The call volume is not high.
 You may continue to do what you normally do around your house during this time.
 It is quite possible to have only one or two simple calls requesting information during a shift.

 Occasionally a caller may talk about his/her situation.
-We listen.
+Listen.
 We do not suggest solutions to problems or give advice.
-We extend a hand of friendship and understanding.
-We may say how the program has helped us and how important meetings are to us.
+Extend a hand of friendship and understanding.
+Explain how the program has helped us and how important meetings are to us.

-A caller may simply want to know the date, time, and location of the Al-non meeting closest to him or her or may request that some literature be sent in the mail.
+A caller may simply want to know the date, time, and location of the closest Al-Anon meeting or may request that some literature be sent in the mail.
 A caller could be an Al-Anon member from out of town who feels a need for a meeting while away from home.

 If the caller is really looking for AA, we refer this person to the Ottawa AA phone number.